rogin/Snippets/Connect/Mirth.md

 ### Example 2 using a contextPath

-You could also filter based on a contextPath as _germano_ wanted when using a HTTP Listener:
+You could also filter based on a contextPath as _agermano_ wanted when using a HTTP Listener:
 "My thought was to name the destinations after the context path, so that I could do a simple `destinationSet.removeAllExcept([contextPath])` (as the function accepts both destination names AND IDs) to have it route the message to the correct destination.
 If a destination doesn't exist for the context path, then it would remove all destinations leaving nothing to do, and it could return a default response.
 I'll just set the responseMap variable in the source transformer as if it failed, and it won't get overwritten by any of the destinations"